Advanced GenomeDK

 • These slides are both a presentation and a small reference manual

-• 90% of slides are you doing stuff - open your terminals and slides
+• In many slides you will be doing things - open your terminals and slides

 • Official reference documentation: genome.au.dk